Member Managed vs Manager Managed LLC

 The member-managed approach works best for LLCs with just a few members who all remain actively involved in the business and generally have the same vision for the company’s trajectory.

 Each member plays a role in determining the company’s fortunes.
 That typically makes it harder to point the finger at any one member in the event something goes wrong.
-On the other hand, making decisions can prove more challenging when everyone has an equal say and disagreements often can prevent the company from moving forward.

 While less common, the manager-managed LLC structure can prove very useful if you want your startup to run more like a corporation.
 In manager-managed LLCs, the owners exercise their control by voting on key company issues rather than taking an active role in the company’s daily operations.